ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 ``osd mon report interval min``

-:Description: The minimum number of seconds for a Ceph OSD Daemon to report
+:Description: The minimum number of seconds a Ceph OSD Daemon may wait
-              to a Ceph Monitor to prevent the Ceph Monitor from considering the Ceph OSD Daemon ``down``.
+              from startup or another reportable event before reporting to a Ceph Monitor.

 :Type: 32-bit Integer
 :Default: ``5``